Diabetes is a condition of abnormal levels of glucose in the blood.

-The foot difficulties faced by patients with diabetes stem from two serious complications of the disease: nerve damage and poor circulation .
+The foot difficulties faced by patients with diabetes stem from two severe complications of the disease: nerve damage and poor circulation.

-The Charcot arthropathy is one of the most critical problems that can cause these complications; leading in foot deformation and amputations.
+The Charcot arthropathy is one of the most critical problems that can cause these complications, leading to foot deformation and amputations.

 People with diabetes have a higher risk of foot amputation than anyone else.
 Here’s what to look for when avoiding the risk of serious complications.

-These two consequences caused by the diabetic foot, can cause disability in patients.
-There are currently treatment options for diabetic foot problems.
+These two consequences caused by the diabetic foot can cause disability in patients.
+There are current treatment options for diabetic foot problems.
 But the most effective treatment is prevention.

-In people with diabetes, careful daily foot exams are essential for overall health and prevention of foot complications.
+In people with diabetes, careful daily foot exams are essential for overall health and for preventing foot complications.

 Causes of Diabetic Foot Injuries and Complications

-Diabetics are prone to foot conditions as they have abnormally high blood glucose levels for long periods of time.
+People with diabetes are prone to foot conditions with abnormally high blood glucose levels for long periods.

 Which can cause damage to the arteries and nerves, which can compromise the sensation in the feet.

-When diabetics get a simple cut, scrape, or ailment on their foot and leave it untreated, it can lead to serious complications.
+When people with diabetes get a superficial cut, scrape, or ailment on their foot and leave it untreated, it can lead to severe complications.